High-fiber fruits aren’t just about digestion—they’re a powerful natural defense system for your entire body, including flushing PFAs.

 - Vitamins A, C, B6, K, and E.

-Raspberries rock in smoothies, pies, tarts, granola, pancakes, and more.
+Raspberries are easy to add to your diet in smoothies, pies, tarts, granola, pancakes, and breakfast porridge.

 - Antioxidants.